najlaauni/UniversityLife/SECI1013 - Discrete Structure/Assignment 1/README.md

   - find the number of students using a formula from the set
   - consider a statement
   - use truth table to check if the compound propositions A and B are logically equivalent
-  - proof that if x is an odd integer and y is an even integer then $x^2$ − 2𝑦 is an odd integer using direct proofing
+  - proof by using direct proofing
-- Write all the name's of members of the group in the front page
+- Write all the names of members of the group on the front page
-- Submit the assignment as hardcopy through the lecturer
+- Submit the assignment as a hard copy through the lecturer

 ---